17 Top-Rated Montana Family Attractions for All Ages

 At this center, visitors have the chance to observe live grizzly bears and gray wolves in naturalistic habitats, providing an unparalleled opportunity to learn about these fascinating animals up close.

 The educational programs at the center are truly remarkable, with daily “Pack Chats” offering insights into wolf behavior, as well as demonstrations on safety in bear country and coexisting peacefully with bears.
+Learn more about children and wildlife safety.

 The visitor experience is equally engaging, as it allows you to witness the animals both inside and outside the facility, creating an immersive and unforgettable encounter.